What would you get from a robot vacuum below $300? Most likely, a product that would only pinball around.

 Yes, the E4 can mop.
 It comes with a gravity tank similar to the S6 Pure.
 However, it lacks the electronic water tank found in the S6 MaxV and S5 Max.
 So it can only cover a smaller area.

-To test how effect the E4 is at mopping, I scattered droplets of red wine and grape juice overnight.
+To test the E4’s effectiveness at mopping, I scattered droplets of red wine and grape juice overnight.

 The E4 was able to clean most of the stains, but it left residue and tire marks not visible on the photo.